Janet (album): Commercial performance

 Janet debuted at number one on the Billboard 200 and the Top R&B/Hip-Hop Albums charts.
-It was the first time a female artist debuted at number one since the start of the SoundScan era; with the largest first week sales in history for a female artist at the time with 350,000 units sold in its first week.
+It was the first time a female artist debuted at number one since the start of the SoundScan era; setting the record for the largest first-week sales by a female artist at the time, with 350,000 units sold.
 The album also earned worldwide success, debuting at number one in the United Kingdom, New Zealand, and Australia.
 It also debuted in the top 10 in Sweden, the Netherlands, and Switzerland.
-In Germany the album peaked at number five and charted for 49 total weeks, becoming Jackson's longest charting album.
+In Germany the album peaked at number five and charted for 49 weeks, becoming Jackson's longest charting album.

 Janet was first certified gold by the RIAA on August 8, 1993, denoting 500,000 units shipped within the United States.
 The same day, the album's certification was raised to 3× platinum, denoting 3,000,000 units shipped.
 On November 17, 1993, Janet received 4× platinum certification and was later awarded 5× platinum on December 17, 1993.
 The following year on April 12, 1994, the album was certified 6× platinum.
 It was the second best selling album of 1993 in United States with 4.3 million copies sold, behind The Bodyguard soundtrack and was the biggest selling album by a solo artist.
 Within seven months of release the album had sold over ten million copies worldwide.
 Other certifications include a Double Gold certification in France, a 2× Platinum certification in the UK And Australia, a Platinum in New Zealand and a Gold certification in Norway.

 According to Nielsen SoundScan, the album has sold 7,035,000 million copies in the United States since its release, and also sold an additional 860,000 copies through BMG Music Club.
 With estimated worldwide sales of over 14 million copies, it is Jackson's best selling album.